ghidora77/GEE_Labs_Website/docs/A03-IntrotoGEE.md

 - Metadata, stored as a set of properties for that band.

 You can create images from constants, lists, or other objects.
 In the code editor 'docs', you'll find numerous processes you can apply to images.
-Ensure that you do not confuse an individual image with an image collection, which is a set of images grouped together, most often as a time series, and also known as a `stack`.
+Ensure that you do not confuse an individual image with an image collection, which is a set of images grouped together, most often as a time series, (also known as a `stack`).

 ## Image Collections